 The Family Policy Compliance Office in the U.S. Department of Education administers both FERPA and PPRA.
-Parents and/or eligible students who believe their rights have been violated may file a complaint with:
+Parents and/or eligible students who believe their rights have been violated may file a complaint with: Family Policy Compliance Office o.b.
+Department of Education

-Family Policy Compliance Office U.S. Department of Education
+U.S. Department of Education